-As a young boy, growing up in Central Ontario, there was a busy rail line directly behind our home and I would run to wave to the engineers of the massive, smokey coal-fired engines.
+As a young boy, growing up in Southern Ontario, there was a busy rail line directly behind our home and I would run to wave to the engineers of the massive, smokey coal-fired engines.
 The engineers always waved back, as they do today, from diesel-electric powered locomotives, and I fondly reflect on those joyous times, decades ago, when men in charge of large, thundering machines gave a moment of their time to acknowledge the presence of a small boy's wonder.

 A trail side interpretive exhibit explains the process of soil erosion which creates the staircase slopes on nearby hill sides.

 The Bowbend Trail leads to Waverley Chimney where another interpretive plaque documents the history of early settlers.

 The Bowbend Trail turns sharply north on paved cycle/ hiking trail for the switchback ascent to a right turn onto Bowl Link which tops out at a viewpoint called Windmill Lookout.

 From here there are expansive views of the Bow River Valley to Cochrane and well beyond to the Rocky Mountains.